High Variance vs Low Variance Slots — What the Labels Mean

 | High | Infrequent | Larger per win | Long stretches without returns; most value sits inside bonus rounds |

-Here’s the key point: variance does not change how much a game returns in total.
-For example, a low-variance slot and a high-variance slot can both carry a 96% RTP.
-The difference is simple.
+Variance does not change how much a game returns in total.
+A low-variance slot and a high-variance slot can both carry a 96% RTP.
 The low-variance game spreads that 96% across many small payouts.
-The high-variance game, by contrast, packs it into fewer, larger wins — with longer gaps between them.
+The high-variance game packs it into fewer, larger wins, with longer gaps between them.

 How Each Level Feels in Practice